Scholarships

 View Form

-Available to one doctoral student in Multicultural Education.
+Available to two doctoral students in Multicultural Education.

 The essay prompt (no more than 750 words, 3,800 characters) is: "How do you believe your doctoral program will enable you to impact the practical and theoretical development of more appropriate and responsible educational programs for students in multicultural settings and with multicultural content, as well as to contribute to the scholarly development of multicultural education as a field of study?"